 (d) For relationships not covered by the foregoing standards, the determination of whether the relationship is material or not, and therefore whether the director would be independent or not, shall be made by the directors who satisfy the above independence standards.
 The Board's determination of each director's independence will be disclosed annually in the Company's proxy statement.

-(e) Contributions to tax-exempt organizations shall not be considered "companies" for purposes of these independence standards.
-However, ConAgra Foods will disclose in its annual proxy statement any such contribution which it makes to a tax-exempt organization in which a director serves as an employed executive officer if, within the preceding three years, contributions in any fiscal year exceeded the greater of $1,000,000 or 2% of such charitable organization's consolidated gross revenues.
+(e) Tax-exempt organizations that receive director contributions shall not be considered "companies" for purposes of these independence standards.
+However, Conagra Brands will disclose in its annual proxy statement any contribution that it makes to a tax-exempt organization in which a director serves as an employed executive officer if, within the preceding three years, contributions in any fiscal year exceeded the greater of $1,000,000 or 2% of such charitable organization's consolidated gross revenues.

 3. Selection.
 Nominees for directorship will be recommended to the Board by the Nominating, Governance and Public Affairs Committee in accordance with the policies and principles in its Charter.
 The invitation to join the Board should be extended by the Chairman of the Board and the Chairman of the Nominating, Governance and Public Affairs Committee.

 4. Orientation and Continuing Education.
-The Company will conduct an orientation program for new directors as soon as possible following the meeting at which the new director is elected.
-The orientation will include presentations by senior management with respect to the Company's principal officers, strategic plans, financial reporting, Code of Conduct, and its auditing processes.
+The Company will conduct an orientation program for each new director as soon as possible following the meeting at which the new director is elected.
+The orientation will include presentations by senior management with respect to the Company's principal officers, strategic plans, financial reporting, Code of Conduct, and auditing processes.
 The Board will periodically receive materials and briefing sessions to continue their education on subjects that assist directors in the discharge of their duties.

 5. Compensation.
-The compensation of directors will be periodically but no less than annually, reviewed by the Human Resources Committee which shall make recommendations to the Board.
-Director compensation should consist of an appropriate mix of cash and stock/options/or other equity-based compensation.
+The compensation of directors will be periodically but no less than annually, reviewed by the Human Resources Committee, which shall make recommendations to the Board.
+Director compensation should consist of an appropriate mix of cash and equity-based compensation.
 The Human Resources Committee will also establish minimum stock ownership guidelines for directors.